The Legend of Ochi: Production

 On November 10, 2021, it was reported that Isaiah Saxon would write and direct The Legend of Ochi, a fantasy adventure film based on his own original story, and will star Willem Dafoe, Emily Watson, Finn Wolfhard, and Helena Zengel, with A24 fully financing and serving as worldwide distributor.

 Some scenes of the film were shot in Transylvania, in the Apuseni Mountains, at the Bâlea Lake and on the Transfăgărășan road.
 Principal photography started in Romania on November 1, 2021, and continued at the Castel Film Studios until December 15, 2021.
 The film makes use of puppetry, animatronics, computer animation and matte paintings.
-The titular creature was a puppet, operated by 7 performers.
+The titular creature was a puppet by Encyclopedia Pictura, operated by 7 performers.
 The film had a budget of $10 million.

 Release

 The Legend of Ochi premiered at the Sundance Film Festival on January 26, 2025.
 It had a wide theatrical release in the United States on April 25, 2025, following a limited release in New York City and Los Angeles on April 18.
 It was previously scheduled to be released on February 28, 2025, but it was delayed in January 2025 after Saxon lost his home in the Southern California wildfires.